KevCaz/KevCaz.github.io/content/notes/linux/olderthuderbirdversion.md

 ---
-title: Back to Thunderbird 52.9.1!
+title: "Back to Thunderbird 52.9.1!"
 date: 2018-09-18
 tags: [Debian, Thunderbird, apt-get, installation]
 ---

 Recently, Firefox 60 and [Thunderbird 60](https://www.thunderbird.net/en-US/)
-were made available for Debian Testing and so I installed them.
-While I was and still amhappy with Firefox when I tried Thunderbird I had some issues...
+were made available for Debian Testing and I installed them.
+While I was and still am happy with Firefox 60, when I tried Thunderbird I had some issues...
 Basically, I was not able to send a message and one of my favorite add-on, [Markdown-Here](https://markdown-here.com/index.html), was not available for this version :cry:.
 So, I needed to get the previous version back.